A continuum model reproducing the multiple frequency crossovers in acoustic attenuation in glasses: Discussion and Conclusion

-Finally, our model paves the way to further studies, investigating other power laws for phonon attenuation, introducing anisotropy and studying the effect of temperature, allowing to describe thermal transport as well as sound propagation in structured materials of arbitrary complexity.
+Finally, our model paves the way to further studies, investigating other power laws for phonon attenuation, introducing anisotropy and studying the effect of temperature, allowing to describe acoustic propagation as well as thermal transport in structured materials of arbitrary complexity.